 For more casual eating, Osteria Le Vecete – known for its traditional, local food, on the Via Pellicciai comes highly recommended.

-Specialities of Verona include radicchio (radish) – risotto di radicchio is a popular dish, as is risotto al tastasal (which is a sausage sauce).
-One word of warning, that caval (horse meat) is a speciality here – so if you want to avoid that, look out for anything with caval on the menu.
+Specialties of Verona include radicchio (radish) – risotto di radicchio is a popular dish, as is risotto al tastasal (which is a sausage sauce).
+One word of warning, that caval (horse meat) is a specialty here – so if you want to avoid that, look out for anything with caval on the menu.
 If unsure, ask what type of meat is being used.

 Go to an Opera